-- We will provide a smokefree school environment - We will ensure that tobacco education is part of the school's curriculum of PSHE - We will adopt and support interventions to prevent the uptake of smoking amongst pupils, staff, parents/guardians and members of the wider school community - We will promote the The Filter Wales to young people who need support to quit smoking - We will promote Smokefree Me and Stop Smoking Wales to adults who need support to quit smoking - We will ensure that all staff promote healthy lifestyles with a positive attitude. - We will ensure staff have the knowledge and understanding of policies, procedures and agreed practice to support the implementation of the smokefree school policy - We will involve all staff, governors, pupils, parents/carers the community and other outside agencies as appropriate, in the development of policy and practice in relation to tobacco - · We will ensure that this policy is applied when children/young people are taken off site
+- We will provide a smokefree school environment (this policy applies to all tobacco products and e-cigarettes). - We will ensure that tobacco education is part of the school's curriculum of PSE through the Healthy Schools Scheme and programmes like The Filter Wales and JustB. - We will adopt and support interventions to prevent the uptake of smoking amongst pupils, staff, parents/guardians and members of the wider school community - We will promote the The Filter Wales to young people who need support to quit smoking - We will promote Smokefree Me and Help Me Quit to adults who need support to quit smoking - We will ensure that all staff promote healthy lifestyles with a positive attitude. - We will ensure staff have the knowledge and understanding of policies, procedures and agreed practice to support the implementation of the smokefree school policy - We will involve all staff, governors, pupils, parents/carers the community and other outside agencies as appropriate, in the development of policy and practice in relation to tobacco - We will ensure that this policy is applied when children/young people are taken off site